aishwaryD/aishwaryD.github.io/cheatsheets/categories/Backend/rest-api-cheatsheet.md

 ### POST

-- **Description**: Submit data to be processed to a specified resource.
+- **Description**: Transmit data for the creation or modification of a resource.
 - **Example**: `POST /api/users`

 ### PUT

-- **Description**: Update a resource or create a new resource if it doesn't exist.
+- **Description**: Update an existing resource or create a new one if absent.
 - **Example**: `PUT /api/users/123`

 ### DELETE